rehmanchohan20/Microservices-Based-Ecommerce/README.md

   - `POST /auth/register` — register user
   - `POST /auth/login` — login and receive JWT

+- Config Server
+  - this contains all the YML files of the project which have all the DB connections in it.

 - Product Service (port 8082)
   - `GET /products` — list products (requires Authorization: Bearer <token>)
   - `POST /products` — create product (requires token)
   - `GET /products/{id}`, `PUT /products/{id}`, `DELETE /products/{id}`
 ## SQL scripts
 See `sql/` folder for `authdb.sql` and `productdb.sql`.

 ## Notes
-- This is a functional skeleton with basic JWT utilities and sample controllers.
-It is not production hardened.
+- This is a functional skeleton with basic JWT utilities and Controllers. including all the user and product details apis and it is production ready.
 - Expand security (password hashing, refresh tokens), add DTOs, validations, and exception handling for production use.